-FIGURE 27 vSphere Credentials
+FIGURE 39 vSphere Credentials

-have Condentials

-redentials to manage virtual appliances.
-If you lect them from the list or add new ones to be
+tredentials to manage virtual appliances.
+If you have already entered elect them from the list or add new ones to be used for this appliance.

+ccount: Add New

-Account: Add New ~
+iccount.
+Add New

-Host name: vSphere host name
+lost name: vSphere host name

-Username: Username
+Jsername: Username

-Password

-Password: 1 d35W01d
+Password: Password

 - 5. You must then specify vCenter credentials.
-Either:

-- Select Add New for Account, then:

-- For Account, select Add New.

-- For Hostname, enter the FQDN or IP address of your vCenter host.

-- For Username and Password, enter your vSphere credentials.

-- Select an existing vCenter Account.
+Either: - Select Add New for Account, then: - For Account, select Add New. - For Hostname, enter the FQDN or IP address of your vCenter host. - For Username and Password, enter your vSphere credentials. - Select an existing vCenter Account.

-- 6. Click Next.